Rimadyl for Dogs: Side Effects in Older Dogs, What's Normal vs Concerning

 - • Gabapentin for Dogs – alternative pain management option that can be used with Rimadyl

-Track Your Dog's Health While on Rimadyl
+Monitor Your Dog's Rimadyl Safety

 Dogs on Rimadyl may need regular bloodwork and monitoring.
 With VetLens, you can: